openhearted99/SASP-2020/main_code/README.txt

 "tng_lightcone_catalogX.0.py" provides diffrent functionality.
 1.0 is the original version of the script.
 2.0 is optimized for the Jupyter Lab enviorment, with little functional change from the user perspective.
-3.0 is experimental and non-functioning.
-If it were reworked, it could be the most resource-effecient implementation of the code, but it's outside the current scope.